Quadrupole formula

+where $I_{ij}^{T}$ is the traceless mass quadrupole moment, which is given by:

 The formula was first obtained by Albert Einstein in 1918.
 After a long history of debate on its physical correctness, observations of energy loss due to gravitational radiation in the Hulse–Taylor binary discovered in 1974 confirmed the result, with agreement up to 0.2 percent (by 2005).